michaeleii/comm-documentation/docs/pages/project-structure.md

 mkdir login-form-tutorial
 ```

-This will create a directory called `login-form-tutorial`, which will hold all the files for the project.
+You will get no feedback, but this will create a directory called `login-form-tutorial`, which will hold all the files for the project.

 #### 2. Navigate to the Project Directory